 - (1) "Consultant" An individual or firm capable of performing needed personal services by contract with the Department.
-(Persons performing routine services for the Department on a continuous ad hoc basis, such as process servers, are specifically exempted from this definition.) - (2) "Department" The Oregon Department of Justice.
-(3) "Originator" - Individual responsible for requesting and - (3) "Originator" Individual responsible for requesting and hiring consultants.
+(Persons performing routine services for the Department on a continuous ad hoc basis, such as process servers, are specifically exempted from this definition.) - (2) "Department" The Oregon Department of Justice. - (3) "Originator" Individual responsible for requesting and hiring consultants.